 Fraud is a major problem for businesses and consumers, and it’s only likely to increase, as criminals constantly seek new ways to steal funds.
 That’s why the launch of Confirmation of Payee is so important, as it will provide an extra safeguard against misdirected payments (both accidental and malicious).
 This should protect UK consumers and businesses from losing millions to APP fraud every year.
 It represents a significant step forward towards a safer payments ecosystem.

-Read the Confirmation of Payee documentation.
+Read the Confirmation of Payee Developer documentation

 For more information about Confirmation of Payee, powered by Modulr, contact us here.